jessmitch42/example-docs-docusaurus/docs/endpoints/create-bulk-ad-creatives.md

 ]
 ```

-### Error (`400` )
+### Error (`400`)

+Unsuccessful requests will respond with a status code of `400`.

-Errors while retrieving ad creatives can occur for different reasons, such as a missing or invalid token.
+Errors while retrieving ad creatives can occur for various reasons, such as a missing or invalid token.

 Refer to the `error_msg` in the response body for more information on the error that occurred.